|Nutrition Facts (per serving)|

 Add soy sauce and dashi soup stock to the pan and bring to a boil.

 Remove from heat and cool.

-Once you have the dipping sauce completed, boil water in a large pan.
+Once dipping sauce is completed, boil water in a large pan.

-Add dried somen noodles in the boiling water, gently stirring noodles with chopsticks, and cook for a few minutes—approximately 2 to 3 minutes—until done.
-(If it's necessary, add a little bit of cold water in the pan to prevent overflowing.)
+Add dried somen noodles to boiling water, gently stirring noodles with chopsticks, and cook for a few minutes—approximately 2 to 3 minutes—until done.